Caladrel65/BitBurner/README.md

 There are certain elements of the game that I believe are best to play through yourself.
 I have scripted some of those elements and they may not be available here.
 Feel free to reach out and ask for them - I may have requirements before I share them.
 (Like I said, I think some parts are best to go through yourself, at least enough to learn a little bit)

+Edit ~1 year later: Lol, I never even put in my scripts.
+I'll start working on that :) Like I said, give me some time to get these going.

 # Spoilers be here.
 **You've been warned.**